levmixali4/jquery.validateNumbersInput/README.md

 Required jQuery

-to validate user input just call to function validateNumbersInput on jQuery object this examle will validate all text inputs on page:
+To validate user input just call to function validateNumbersInput on jQuery object.

+This examle will validate all text inputs on page:
   $('input[type=text]').validateNumbersInput();

 Tested on: